labaneilers/imgsrv/Readme.md

 # ImgSrv
-A proxy server which optimizes and resizes images.
+ImgSrv is a proxy server which optimizes and resizes images, and supports several browser-specific formats.
+This can be used to reduce the size of all images on your site by 40-50%.

 ## How it works